woofers/whale/README.md

 # Whale<a id="sec-1" name="sec-1"></a>

-A 2D accelerometer game I built in 9th grade that went unfinished.
+Dodge eels and lobsters as they attempt to ruin your day.
+Whale is a 2D accelerometer game I built in 9<sup>th</sup> grade that went unfinished.
 Finally found the motivation to finish the score keeping and level generation.

 ## Downloads<a id="sec-1-1" name="sec-1-1"></a>